alec-hoyland/master-thesis/README.md

 You can build the document from source or view the PDF at `master-thesis/thesis/ClassicThesis.pdf`.
 The BIR folder contains the version formatted for the Brandeis Institutional Repository.

+> This thesis was written in LaTeX using the `classic-thesis` theme by Andre Miede.